ricochet.monitoring.ricq module¶

 Bases:

-Class allowing to build queries and send them to the ElasticSearch REST API.
+ABCClass allowing to build queries and send them to the ElasticSearch REST API.

 This is an abstract class, it can be used throught its inheriting classes Contraint, MultiQuery and NestedQuery.